German anti-aircraft gun 20 caliber flak 38. Small-caliber anti-aircraft artillery of Germany in the Second World War. At the firing position

 2 cm FlaK 30

-Before the start of World War II, at the beginning of 1939, each infantry division of the Wehrmacht was supposed to have 12 20-mm anti-aircraft guns FlaK 30 or FlaK 38.
+Before the outbreak of World War II, at the beginning of 1939, each Wehrmacht infantry division was entitled to 12 20-mm anti-aircraft guns FlaK 30 or Flak 38.

 The guns were used until the end of World War II.